-- i. approving the annual business plan and budget: - ii. approving expenditure not approved within the annual business plan and in excess of limits delegated to management; - iii. reviewing, approving and monitoring the progress of major capital expenditure or corporate initiatives: - iv. approving investment management initiatives including establishing and monitoring the Investment Policy Statement; - v. ensuring CBHS Group is financially sound, meets prudential requirements and has appropriate financial reporting practices; - vi. ensuring CBHS meets regulatory requirements; - vii. ensuring processes are in place for the maintenance of integrity for internal controls and financial and management information systems; and - viii. reviewing and approving financial statements, financial reports and the Annual Report.
+- i. approving the annual business plan and budget; - ii. approving expenditure not approved within the annual business plan and in excess of limits delegated to Executive Management; - iii. reviewing, approving and monitoring the progress of major capital expenditure or corporate initiatives; - iv. approving investment management initiatives including establishing and monitoring the Investment Policy Statement; - v. ensuring the CBHS Group is financially sound, meets prudential requirements and has appropriate financial reporting practices; - vi. ensuring CBHS meets regulatory requirements; - vii. ensuring processes are in place for the maintenance of integrity for internal controls and financial and management information systems; - viii. reviewing and approving the annual private health insurance rate change submission, financial statements, financial reports and the Annual Report; and - ix. approving capital management processes and overseeing compliance including confirming that these processes are aligned to the Board's risk appetite, objectives, and strategy, including ongoing development, enhancement and approval of the Internal Capital Adequacy Assessment Process (ICAAP).

-3.2.5 Risk Management
+3.2.5 Governance, Risk Management, Compliance, Sustainability and Workplace Health & Safety

-- i. establishing, overseeing and regularly reviewing a system for identifying, assessing, monitoring and managing risk throughout CBHS; - ii. establishing, overseeing and regularly reviewing systems of internal compliance, risk management and control and ensuring they are operating effectively; and - iii. establishing, overseeing and regularly reviewing written policies and procedures governing risk oversight and management including adoption of a Risk Management Framework (including Risk Appetite Statement and ancillary risk documentation).
+- i. approving and monitoring the Board's compliance with the Board Charter, the Committee Charters and overall corporate governance of CBHS, including the establishment and empowerment of Committees of the Board to assist the Board in fulfilling its functions; - ii. establishing, overseeing and regularly reviewing a system for identifying, assessing, monitoring and managing both financial and non-financial risks; - iii. establishing, overseeing and regularly reviewing systems of internal compliance, risk management and control and ensuring they are operating effectively; - iv. establishing, overseeing and regularly reviewing written policies governing risk oversight and management including adoption of a Risk Management Framework (including setting the Risk Appetite Statement) and ancillary risk documentation; and - v. having oversight of the implementation and operation of CBHS' sustainability framework and ensuring that climate risks are considered by Executive Management within the Risk Management Framework, including the Risk Appetite Statement, Risk Management Strategy and Business Plan; and - vi. monitoring CBHS workplace health and safety performance including compliance with the policies, systems and frameworks for the prevention of and response to sexual harassment, sex discrimination and victimisation.